Database Schema

 • Key Fields:

-• schema_version: Incremental version number
+• version: Current schema version number

 • applied_at: Migration timestamp